vgnenov/SQL-Challenge/README.md

 - List the department of each employee with the following information: employee number, last name, first name, and department name
 - List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
 - List all employees in the Sales department, including their employee number, last name, first name, and department name
+- List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name